Horn Park

 Community-Based Informal Digital Support Hub: a recurring, community-based digital support offer at St Mildred’s Church, positioning it as a safe and inclusive space for older residents to access informal digital support and connect to other residents.

-Local Digital Champions: a structured peer-to-peer model to provide flexible, one-to-one digital support for older residents, delivered through trusted local Actors and settings.
+Local Digital Champions: a structured peer-to-peer model to provide flexible, one-to-one digital support for older residents, delivered through trusted local actors and settings.
 Champions offer tailored assistance across a range of needs.

 NHS App and Digital Healthcare Support: a targeted support to help older residents navigate digital healthcare systems, with a focus on the NHS App and related services (e.g. booking appointments or accessing prescriptions).